Saving money is a great first step to turning your finances around.

-Roger Wohlner of The Chicago Financial Planner urges people to invest as inexpensively as you can.
-Always be sure to invest in low cost mutual funds and exchange traded funds or use inexpensive index funds when you can.
+Roger Wohlner from The Chicago Financial Planner urges people to invest as inexpensively as you can.
+Always be sure to invest in low-cost mutual funds and exchange-traded funds or use inexpensive index funds when you can.

 If you invest with a financial advisor, be sure that you understand all expenses and fees associated with this relationship.
 How is your advisor compensated?
 Do they make money through the financial products that you invest in?

-While saving on investing costs may not show up in your monthly budget, the long-term impact on the amount of money you will accumulate for retirement or other financial goals can be staggering.
+While saving on investment costs may not show up in your monthly budget, the long-term impact on the amount of money you will accumulate for retirement or other financial goals can be staggering.

 We’re easily talking tens or hundreds of thousands of dollars over decades.

 Overdraft fees are a stupid tax you pay for not being able to manage your money.
 These fees can be very expensive and normally are between $20 to $40 each time you spend more money than you have in your bank account.

 If you go on a spending spree one day and make five transactions with no money in your account you could be out $200 just for not keeping track of your money.

 Stop this stupidity.
 Know how much money you have in your bank account and don’t overdraft.
 With online banking and banking apps available on your smartphone, you have no excuse.